defeo/class-cost/technical-annex.md

 some Action Members, the Management Committee may decide to take additional corrective measures in order to boost engagement.

-**External risks.** The success of isogeny based cryptography is somewhat tied to the success of SIKE in the NIST competition.
-If SIKE were not to be standardised, the popularity of isogeny based cryptography is likely to take a hit, driving adoption down.
+**External risks.** The success of isogeny-based cryptography is somewhat tied to the success of SIKE in the NIST competition.
+If SIKE were not to be standardised, the popularity of isogeny-based cryptography is likely to take a hit, driving adoption down.

-The mitigation is again to diversify the portfolio, ensuring that, even if SIKE fails to convince stakeholders, other isogeny based schemes may still succeed.
+The mitigation is again to diversify the portfolio, ensuring that, even if SIKE fails to convince stakeholders, other isogeny-based schemes may still succeed.

 **Travel restrictions.** Given the current situation, the